beeware/colosseum/docs/tutorial/tutorial-1.rst

     $ pip install colosseum

-Colosseum provides a ``CSS`` class that allows you to define CSS properties, and apply them can be applied to any DOM-like tree of objects.
+Colosseum provides a ``CSS`` class that allows you to define CSS properties and apply them to any DOM-like tree of objects.
 There is no required base class; Colosseum will duck-type any object providing the required API.
 The simplest possible DOM node is the following::